 What is Moka Pot and How it Works?

 People loved its ability to brew espresso-style coffee at the ease of home.
-By the end of 50's it could be found in most of the kitchens in Europe, North America and North Africa.
+By the end of 50’s it could be found in most of the kitchens in Europe, North America, and North Africa.

-Now, there are hundreds of companies and many different styles of this brewer available on the market, but Bialetti, the founder company of this Italian wonder still stands strong and their original Bialetti Express (with the same old-style design) is still the choice of millions of java lovers around the world.
+Now, there are hundreds of companies and many different styles of this brewer available on the market, but Bialetti, the founder company of this Italian wonder, still stands strong, and their original Bialetti Express (with the same old-style design) is still the choice of millions of java lovers around the world.

 So, what is it?
-The original design is an eight-sided wonder made of aluminum body and a bakelite handle.
+The original design is an eight-sided wonder made of an aluminum body and a bakelite handle.

 Its basic construction has three main components:

 - Water Boiler: The bottom chamber that holds the water while it’s heated.

 - Coffee Basket: Just above the water chamber, this basket holds the coffee grounds and features tiny holes at the bottom that allows the steam to rise and extract the natural flavors and qualities from your coffee.